 - Finding No.

-This weekly ANZ-Roy Morgan Consumer Confidence Rating is based on 1,531 online and telephone interviews conducted Australia-wide with men and women aged 14 and over the weekend May 29/30, 2021.
+This weekly ANZ-Roy Morgan Consumer Confidence Rating is based on 1,491 online and telephone interviews conducted Australia-wide with men and women aged 14 during the week of May 30 – June 5, 2022.

 Current financial conditions